Dimethyl ether

 (sometimes ambiguously simplified to C2H6O as it is an isomer of ethanol).
 The simplest ether, it is a colorless gas that is a useful precursor to other organic compounds and an aerosol propellant that is currently being demonstrated for use in a variety of fuel applications.
-It is an isomer of ethanol.

 Dimethyl ether was first synthesised by Jean-Baptiste Dumas and Eugene Péligot in 1835 by distillation of methanol and sulfuric acid.

 Production

 Approximately 50,000 tons were produced in 1985 in Western Europe by dehydration of methanol: